Minnesota Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Minnesota

-In Minnesota, optional add-on coverages include collision, comprehensive, rental reimbursement and roadside assistance.
-Though not mandated by law, these coverages protect against a range of incidents, such as theft, vandalism or accidents beyond standard state minimum coverage.
-Understanding how much car insurance you need can help you make informed decisions on these valuable additions to your policy.
+In Minnesota, optional add-ons include collision, comprehensive, rental reimbursement and roadside assistance.
+Though not mandated by law, these coverages protect against various incidents, such as theft, vandalism or accidents beyond the minimum coverage.
+Understanding how much car insurance you need helps you make informed decisions on these valuable additions to your policy.

 Add-On Coverage